*** In the fall of 2023 the Program Goals and Student Learning Outcomes will change to align with those of the CSCU Radiologic Technology Program.

 THE DEGREE PROGRAM

-The Radiologic Technology Associate Degree Program is designed for students to develop the knowledge and skills necessary to perform radiologic studies.
+The Radiography Associate Degree Program is designed for students to develop the knowledge and skills necessary to perform radiologic studies.
 Graduates will be eligible to take the A.R.R.T. national certifying examination.
-Radiologic technology courses must be taken in sequence.
+Radiography courses must be taken in sequence.
 The program was last accredited by The Joint Review Committee on Education in Radiologic Technology (JRCERT) in 2017.
 The program will undergo accreditation review again in 2022.

 Students requesting that CCC accept credits from other colleges for the courses marked with an asterisk (*) are advised that a time limitation may apply.